MileHacker Logo

 Recommendation

 Select a small hotel with a swimming pool.
-It is a refreshing way to relax and cool down at the end of a day of sightseeing.
+It is a refreshing way to unwind and cool down after a day of sightseeing.

 Unwind and Recharge